ErikSzabo/Pillar-discord-bot/README.md

 **It's highly recommended to setup the moderation role (with !set-role mod @role)** If you don't set it up, everyone can change you music channel, your welcome channel, and even the moderation role.
 By default every restrictions are turned off, and **users with administrator permission can bypass every restriction!**

 **Reminders**

-- reminders will trigger 1 week / 3 days / 3 hours before the event, and at the time of the event.
+- Reminders will trigger 1 week / 3 days / 3 hours before the event, and at the time of the event. (will be customizable in the future)
-- reminders are using **UTC** time.
+- Reminders are using **UTC** time by default.
+- You can change the time zone with the **!timezone \[zone]**
+- Timezone changing is important if you want to sync the time between yours and the bots time.
+- Currently, all major **USA** and **EU** timezones are supported.
+- You can view the supported timezones with the **!timezone** command.

 # Setup